Meatpacking giant JBS pays $11 million to ransomware hackers - RFI

 A cyberattack in May forced the temporary shutdown of the huge Colonial fuel pipeline network in the eastern United States, and sparked panic buying in some states.

-Colonial paid $4.4 million in ransom to Russia-based group DarkSide to regain control and restore operations.
+Colonial paid $4.4 million in ransom to regain control and restore operations.

 The US Justice Department later recovered $2.3 million in bitcoin, tracking the ransom payment as it moved through multiple anonymous transfers and eventually seizing it from a cryptocurrency wallet.